Counterfactual Influence in Markov Decision Processes: Conclusion

 \section{Conclusion}

-In this work, we addressed a significant yet neglected issue in counterfactual inference of Markov Decision Processes (MDPs).
-The problem is that as counterfactual states and actions progressively diverge from the observed ones over time, the observation may not influence the counterfactual world any longer, meaning that the resulting explanation is no longer tailored towards the individual observation.
-To tackle this issue, we introduced a formal methodology to quantify the influence of the observed path $\tau$ on its counterfactual versions $\tau'$.
-Additionally, we devised an algorithm that generates optimal counterfactual explanations while automatically satisfying predetermined influence constraints.
-This approach ensures that the resulting counterfactual policies are optimal according to a specific reward structure provided that they remain grounded to the observed path.
-Our experimental results evidence a trade-off between the influence of the observed path and the optimality of a policy.
-Nonetheless, our findings demonstrate the feasibility of deriving policies that are nearly optimal while still being significantly influenced by the initial observed path.
+In this work, we addressed a significant yet neglected issue in counterfactual inference for Markov Decision Processes (MDPs): as counterfactual states and actions progressively diverge from the observed ones over time, the observation may no longer influence the counterfactual world, and the resulting explanation will no longer be tailored to the individual observation.
+To tackle this issue, we introduced a formal methodology to quantify the influence of the observed path $\tau$ on a counterfactual path $\tau'$, and devised an algorithm to generate optimal counterfactual explanations and policies while satisfying predetermined influence constraints.
+Our experiments reveal that while there exists a trade-off between influence and policy optimality, it is often possible to derive policies that are nearly optimal while still being significantly influenced by the initial observed path.
+The optimal degree of influence is domain-specific, but our method allows us to evaluate the trade-off between influence and optimality and make a better-informed choice on the value of the influence bound $k$. \jl{We include a detailed discussion on the choice of $k $ in Appendix \ref{app: choice of k}.}

 Although this method is the first to expose and solve the problem of counterfactual influence, it relies on the availability of the system's transition probabilities.
 Moving forward, our goal is to develop optimal policies through a model-free approach, particularly in scenarios where the transition probabilities of the underlying MDP are unknown or uncertain.